lannisraurus/gravity-simulator-3d/README.md

 # The Renderer

-The 3D Renderer was built using the usual dot product in R^3 and some geometric trickery, as seen in the image below.
+The 3D Renderer was built using the usual cross and dot products in R^3 and some geometric trickery, as seen in the image below.
 To render the planets I simply render two points: One along the center and another in the radius of the planet, and bind the image to that section.
 The planets are sorted (quicksort) in terms of distance before rendering.